-What Can a Handyman Do in Paris, Texas?
+What Can a Handyman Do Without a License in Paris, Texas?

 Texas does not have a single statewide “general contractor” license for typical handyman/home repair work, but it does require state licenses for specific regulated trades (electrical, plumbing, HVAC/refrigeration, and certain fire protection work).
 In Paris (Lamar County), you generally can operate as a handyman without a state contractor license as long as you do not perform regulated-trade work and you obtain any required local permits for building/structural work.